 I often hear people who work with data use the wrong subject-verb agreement for the word data.
 I don't correct them.
 Because I don't want them to dismiss me as pedantic.
 Or to take this as some form of deeply-felt criticism.

 And I recommend you don't correct people on this, either.
 It's just not that big a deal.

-Remember, there 3 things that can instantly make anyone sound smarter:
+But remember, there 3 things that can instantly make anyone sound smarter:

 - Black frame glasses